Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/rtsdk/ema/examples/training/consumer/series100/ex113_MP_SessionMgmt/ReadMe.txt

 https://emea1.apps.cp.thomsonreuters.com/apps/AppkeyGenerator (you need an Eikon login to access this page).
 -takeExclusiveSignOnControl <true/false> the exclusive sign on control to force sign-out for the same credentials(optional).
--keyfile keystore file for creating an encrypted connection (mandatory).
+-keyfile keystore file for creating an encrypted connection.
--keypasswd keystore password for creating an encrypted connection (mandatory).
+-keypasswd keystore password for creating an encrypted connection.
 Note: please refer to README.md of RTSDK Java for generating a keystore file.

 Optional RIC item name parameters.